 In the last three years, I've noticed in the blog world how many ways you can make Hamburger Steak.
-This old fashioned American classic dish that is packed with flavor, and doesn't break the bank
+This old fashioned American classic dish is packed with flavor and doesn't break the bank,

 At my house growing up, Mother called it Hamburger Patties With Gravy.
 When I came into the Little family, this was one of the first meals I had, and I must say the words Hamburger Steak With Creamy Gravy had a whole new meaning to me.
 My Mother-in-law shaped all the hamburger meat into one large 2-inch high square, and then she would put a layer of salt and pepper on the top and the bottom of the meat.
 Then she would cut the steaks in the shape of a little rectangle, and then dredge them in flour, and salt and pepper again.
 Her secret to mouthwatering steaks was to layer the seasonings (a woman with a lot of wisdom).

-When I started making Country Hamburger Steak With Creamy Gravy, I added a few more seasonings than just salt and pepper and made mine into round patties, but there was no changing the gravy.
-She would make it from the drippings in the bottom of the skillet with a little flour and milk
+When I started making Hamburger Steak With Creamy Gravy, I added a few more seasonings than just salt and pepper and made mine into round patties or steak finger shape, but there was no changing the gravy.
+She would make it from the drippings in the bottom of the skillet with a little flour and milk,

 1 1/2 lbs. hamburger (recommend 85/15)